zacanger/niddesa/text/generated-translations/mahaniddesa/14-sinhala-amazon.md

-If itching, redness, honeycoma, paralytic disease, cancer, Bhagandara, Pathinawatha Disease, Seminar Disease, Aerythrocytosis, Threatinopathy Disease-born disease, malignant disease, trick-born disease, The disease from the karma rectum is winter, constipation, thirst, whether the feces are the most common.
+If itching, redness, honeycoma, paralytic disease, cancer, Bhagandara, Pathinawatha Disease, Seminar Disease, Aerythrocytosis, Threatinopathy Disease-born disease, malignant disease, trick-born disease, The disease from the kamma rectum is winter, constipation, thirst, whether the feces are the most common.
 These diseases also cause mosquitoes to drink in the lungs of the lungs of the long nation Whether contact or infestation is the hazard of the infestation. boys-porn, Manas visualization, Rooms of Manas, Business